w3f/polkadot-wiki/docs/learn/learn-staking.md

 Validators who produce a block are rewarded with tokens, and they can share rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
-Having more stake on a validator does not influence the amount of block rewards it receives.
+Thus, having more stake on a validator does not influence the amount of block rewards it receives.
 This avoids centralization of power to few validators.
 There is a probabilistic component in the calculation of rewards, so they may not be exactly equal for all validators.
 In fact, during each era validators can earn `era points` by doing different tasks on chain.
 The more